A fine-grained look at causal effects in causal spaces: Quantifying measures of causal effects

 \end{definition} This score yields a signed measure of the causal effect of intervening on \(U\) for event \(A\) with the measure \(\QQ\).
 The sign indicates whether the intervention raises or lowers \(P(A)\), and \(f\) determines how changes are weighted across different baseline levels.

-The scale function \(f\) should be chosen to reflect the needs of applications, but we require \(f\) to be non-decreasing and symmetric around \(\frac{1}{2}\), with \(f(0)=-\tfrac12\), \(f(\tfrac12)=0\), and \(f(1)=\tfrac12\).
+The scale function \(f\) should be chosen to reflect the needs of applications, in particular how strongly one wishes to weight probability changes near 0 or 1 compared with changes around \(\frac12\).
+We require \(f\) to be non-decreasing and symmetric around \(\frac{1}{2}\), with \(f(0)=-\tfrac12\), \(f(\tfrac12)=0\), and \(f(1)=\tfrac12\).
 These constraints satisfy three desiderata: (i) the score reflects both direction and magnitude of the shift between \(\PP(A)\) and \(K_U(\omega,A)\); (ii) it is normalised to \([0,1]\); and (iii) it treats \(A\) and \(A^c\) symmetrically over \([0,1]\).
 If one regards a given absolute probability change as equally consequential regardless of the original \(\PP(A)\), a natural choice is the linear map in which case \(\iS{U}{\QQ}{f}(A)=\iPP{U}{\QQ}(A)-\PP(A)\) (raw difference).
 If increases from virtually impossible to merely rare (e.g., \(0\!\to\!0.05\)) should count more than equal-sized increases around \(1/2\) (e.g., \(0.50\!\to\!0.55\)), we prefer \(f\) with a small slope around \(1/2\) and large slopes near the boundaries.
 One possible such choice is

 which satisfies the boundary and symmetry conditions and has derivative minimal at \(x=\tfrac12\) and increasing as \(x\) approaches \(0\) or \(1\).

 Let us go back to our running example to illustrate the mean effect score. \begin{example} Recall again that \(A=\{\omega_\pay=1000\}\).
 Let \(\QQ^Y,\QQ^N\) be measures such that \(\QQ^Y_{\ins}=\delta_Y\) and \(\QQ^N_{\ins}=\delta_N\).
 Using \tableref{tab:insurance_observational,tab:insurance_yes,tab:insurance_no}, the mean effect scores for \(f_1\) and \(f_2\) with \(\QQ^Y\) are respectively